AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Life is like underwear, should be changed twice a day.   — Ray Bradbury
+> Progress is limited by your ability to change your mind. — Jack Butcher
 <!--END_SECTION:quote-->